top of page

 "The Doukhobors, as they call themselves (“soul-strugglers” or “spirit-wrestlers”), are an Orthodox Protestant society, which appeared for the first time around three centuries ago in Russia, in the Tambov Province...

-At the head of their community, they have spiritual leaders; but they never break the gender balance.
+At the head of their community, they have spiritual leaders.
+But they never break the gender balance.
 The recognition and importance of women have always existed, and women frequently play the role of leaders.

 They regard Javakheti as a holy land and the village of Gorelovka to be the home of all Dukhobors scattered around the world.

-In general, their reverence for the environment in which they live is central to their spirituality.
-There are four mountains nearby—Holy Kurgan, Blue Kurgan, Ivanis Mountain, and Big Abul.
-The Doukhobors consider these mountains to represent a sort of border of “The Doukhobors' Land.”
-The steppes are deemed a sacred place where their ancestors once defended themselves from enemies, but where, as pacifists, they also protested war and all categories of violence—and even burned weapons, for which they were severely punished by the government of Tsar Nicholas I.
+The steppes are deemed a sacred place where their ancestors once defended themselves from enemies, but also where, as pacifists, they protested war and all categories of violence—and even burned weapons, for which they were severely punished by the government of Tsar Nicholas I.

 The last twenty years have been especially difficult for the Doukhobors.
-There is much speculation as to why most of them have decided to return to Russia, and there are different explanations: betrayal, fear, persecution, and false promises... most of those who originally left their homeland more or less settled in Canada, but did not find any peace, say the locals, “because their home and place is here in Javakheti.
-Only here have they been able to find peace".
+There is much speculation as to why most of them have decided to return to Russia, and there are different explanations: betrayal, fear, persecution, and false promises... most of those who originally left their homeland more or less settled in Canada, but did not find any peace, say the locals, 'because their home and place is here in Javakheti.
+Only here have they been able to find peace.'

 Here, the new owners of their old houses, unfamiliar with the Doukhobors' culture, have set about destroying and changing the appearance of the village.
 Unique Russian-Ukrainian houses have been destroyed and neglected, and old Russian fireplaces that once served as ovens have been turned into ornaments.
 The Doukhobors now watch sadly how the village of their ancestors has become made over.

 The Doukhobors believe in prophecies and they have known, they say, the fate of their community from the beginning.
 According to these prophecies, all Doukhobors will one day leave Javakheti and strangers will inevitably possess their houses and land.
 They will pass a hard journey full of suffering.
-But then there will come a time when "Doukhoborism" will revive again."
+But then there will come a time when 'Doukhoborism' will revive again."

 All Photographs and Text ©2024 Natela Grigalashvili